Try before you buy and learning the basics

 Some canoe trips you can combine into a short break.
 For example, have a look at The Canoe Man on the Norfolk Broads.
 You could have a family canoe and camp session, or canoe one way and travel by steam train the other way.

-You could also combine it into a family holiday.
+You could also combine it as part of a family holiday.
 Popular destinations such as Cornwall and Devon have a number of organised canoe trips.
 For example, you could Canoe the River Tamar or the River Fowey.

 We had an excellent time with the Kayak King in Pembrokeshire.
 It’s a great way to get on the water, explore the coast, and get close to the wildlife.